nalinkn/Escape-From-The-Ship/README.md

 # Escape-From-The-Ship
-This is a game that takes in a map of a spaceship as input and returns a path to the hanger for the player to escape with.
-The user has two options for how the escape route will be found.
+This is a game that takes in a map of a spaceship as input and returns a path to the hanger for the player to escape with.\n The user has two options for how the escape route will be found.
 Both methods utilize a backtracking algorithm, however one uses a stack-based approach (LIFO) while the other uses a queue-based approach (FIFO).
 The user also ahs two options for the input.
 It can either be a map (as mentioned before) or a list of coordinates with indications of special objects at each coordinate.
 Start - S